masamitsu-murase/publish_markdown_reports/README.md

 * `indexFile` is optional. `index.md` is used as default.
 * `headingId` is optional. `none`, `pythonmarkdown`, or `doxybook2`.

+Please note that all files within the `contentPath` are stored in Azure DevOps storage.
+Therefore, ensure that only the necessary files are present in the directory specified by `contentPath` to minimize storage usage.

 ## 3rd party libraries

 This extension uses the following 3rd party libraries.